ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 Default output format [None]: json
 ```
 ### AWS EC2 Key Pair
+To perform cluster tasks, such as running and monitoring jobs, or managing users, you must be able to access the cluster head node.
+To verify you can access the head node instance using SSH, you must use an EC2 key pair.

 ### [AWS user policies][6]
 To create and manage clusters in an AWS account, AWS ParallelCluster requires permissions at two levels: